mattermost/mattermost-marketplace/README.md

 # Plugin Marketplace

 The Plugin Marketplace is a collection of plugins for use with [Mattermost](https://github.com/mattermost/mattermost-server).
 This repository houses the stateless HTTP service that is run at https://api.integrations.mattermost.com.
-It is meant to be queried by the Mattermost server to enable plugin discovery by system administrators.
+It is meant to be queried by the Mattermost server to enable plugin discovery by System Admins.

 Although Mattermost hosts the Marketplace as an AWS Lambda function backed by S3 and CloudFront, the core feature set is designed for use in any hosting environment, enabling private, self-hosted collections of plugins.